 Aggregated data from Fistula Foundation’s current partners shows that it typically only costs $616 to provide a woman in Africa or Asia with life-changing fistula repair surgery and rehabilitation services — less than a single night’s stay in most hospitals in the United States.
 Actual surgical costs vary depending on the local economies and healthcare infrastructure where partners work.
 The costs for more complicated surgeries, such as treating dual vaginal and rectal fistula, can be greater.
 The global success rate for fistula repair surgeries is approximately 86%.

 Fistula most commonly occurs to women in their twenties, in countries where the average lifespan is approximately 65 years—meaning a one-time surgical intervention can restore 40+ years of health.
 Without access to care, fistula survivors are forced to live with this devastating injury for the rest of their lives.

 Fistula Foundation is the global leader in fistula treatment, funding more surgeries than any other organization, including the US government.
 Their work supports one goal: to provide as many life-changing fistula surgeries as possible.
 More than 80% of funds raised by Fistula Foundation go directly to supporting programs.

 In 2014, Fistula Foundation launched an innovative countrywide treatment network program in Kenya, with the potential to end fistula across the country in a generation.
 Its integrated network allows surgeons, outreach workers, and hospitals to share resources and information to effectively treat more Kenyan women than ever before.
-The program was so successful, Fistula Foundation deployed the same countrywide treatment model to Zambia in 2017.
-Both programs are thriving, and the organization looks forward to expanding into more countries.
+The program was so successful, Fistula Foundation deployed the same countrywide treatment model to Zambia in 2017 and to the Democratic Republic of Congo in 2022.
+All of these programs are thriving, and the organization looks forward to expanding its Fistula Foundation Treatment Network into more countries.